dotnet/diagnostics/documentation/dotnet-trace-instructions.md

   - On Windows, there are options such as using the task manager or the `tasklist` command on the cmd window.
   - On Linux, the trivial option could be using `pidof` on the terminal window.

-You may also use the command `dotnet-trace list-processes` command to find out what .NET Core processes are running, along with their process IDs.
+You may also use the command `dotnet-trace ps` command to find out what .NET Core processes are running, along with their process IDs.

 - Then, run the following command: